ibm-cloud-docs/EventStreams/eventstreams160.md

 In case cluster A is not recoverable, the {{site.data.keyword.messagehub}} service instance owner is responsible for enabling mirroring between cluster B and a newly provisioned instance.

-Alternatively, if cluster A has recovered then typically a user returns operations to cluster A. Below is the recommended way to return primary operations to cluster A.
+Alternatively, if cluster A has recovered, then typically a user returns operations to cluster A. Below is the recommended way to return primary operations to cluster A.

 Before failing back, mirroring has to be enabled in the opposite direction:
 - Ensure that cluster A is fully operational.
 - Enable mirroring between cluster B (now the source) and cluster A (now the target).
 See [Mirroring Setup](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
-- Enable any topics to be mirrored from cluster B to cluster A. This can be done by using the [User Controls](/docs/EventStreams?topic=EventStreams-user_controls)
+- Enable any topics to be mirrored from cluster B to cluster A. This can be done by using the [User Controls](/docs/EventStreams?topic=EventStreams-user_controls).

-Now make sure data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. Remember these have the suffix from the new source cluster, B.
+Next, make sure that data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. Remember that these have the suffix from the new source cluster, B.

 ![Mirroring enabled in opposite direction diagram.](disaster5.png "Diagram that shows mirroring is now enabled in the opposite direction"){: caption="Figure 5.
 Mirroring enabled in opposite direction" caption-side="bottom"}

-N.B.
-Do not mirror back the original target topic on cluster B as that would cause an undesirable cyclic effect.
-As shown in the diagram above we mirror accounting.invoices from cluster B to cluster A, not accounting.invoices.A.
+Note: Do not mirror back the original target topic on cluster B as that would cause an undesirable cyclic effect.
+As shown in the diagram above, we mirror accounting.invoices from cluster B to cluster A, not accounting.invoices.A.